Miguel Andújar

-Miguel Enrique Andújar (born March 2, 1995) is a Dominican professional baseball left fielder and third baseman who is a free agent.
-He has previously played in Major League Baseball (MLB) for the New York Yankees, Pittsburgh Pirates, Oakland Athletics / Athletics, and Cincinnati Reds.
+Miguel Enrique Andújar (born March 2, 1995) is a Dominican professional baseball left fielder and third baseman for the San Diego Padres of Major League Baseball (MLB).
+He has previously played in MLB for the New York Yankees, Pittsburgh Pirates, Oakland Athletics / Athletics, and Cincinnati Reds.

 As a third baseman for the Yankees, Andújar finished second in 2018 American League Rookie of the Year voting behind Shohei Ohtani.
 He hit 47 doubles, breaking Joe DiMaggio's 1936 record for most by a Yankees rookie.
 Owing to several injuries, he never played a full season for the Yankees again and was eventually designated for assignment in 2022.

 Early life

 Andújar was born in San Cristóbal, Dominican Republic.